openssl/openssl/INSTALL.md

 You may want increased verbosity, that can be accomplished as described in section [Test Failures of test/README.md](test/README.md#test-failures).

-You may want to selectively specify which test(s) to perform.
-This can be done sing the `make` variable `TESTS` as described in section [Running Selected Tests of test/README.md](test/README.md#running-selected-tests).
+You may also want to selectively specify which test(s) to perform.
+This can be done using the `make` variable `TESTS` as described in section [Running Selected Tests of test/README.md](test/README.md#running-selected-tests).

 If you find a problem with OpenSSL itself, try removing any compiler optimization flags from the `CFLAGS` line in the Makefile and